Year 1 2020 - 2021

 In Year 1 we want our classroom to be a safe, fun and an encouraging learning environment.
 Leaving Reception behind and moving into Year 1 can feel like a big step for both children and their parents.
 The Year One team are here to make this transition easier and smoother for everyone by supporting the children (and their parents!) in their next learning step.

 This page and our gallery is updated regularly so please keep checking for updates.
-Please use the above tabs to find out what your chlid will be learning in maths, phoincs reading and writing as well as links to some educational games to play at home.
-Our topic for this half term will be 'Tell me a Story'.
-We will continue learning about animals including humans and seasonal changes in science.
-In topic, we will be learning about the history of transport.
-We will also explore the theme of 'Responsibility and Respect' during this half term.
+Please use the above tabs to find out what your child will be learning in maths, phonics reading and writing as well as links to some educational games to play at home.
+Our topic for this half term will be 'Toys'.
+We will be learning about plants in science.
+In topic, we will be learning about the history of toys.

 Contacting Class Teachers